-A vector operation is indicated by the slice operator appearing as the lvalue of an =, +=, -=, \=, /=, The rvalue can be an expression consisting either of an array slice of the same length and type as the lvalue or an expression of the element type of the lvalue, in any combination.
-The operators supported for vector operations are the binary operators +, -, \, /, - and -.
+A vector operation is indicated by the slice operator appearing as the left-hand side of an =, +=, -=, =, /=, operator.
+The right-hand side can be an expression consisting either of an array slice of the same length and type as the left-hand side or an expression of the element type of the left-hand side, in any combination.
+The operators supported for vector operations are the binary operators +, -, +, +, +, and +.

-The lvalue slice and any rvalue slices must not overlap.
+The slice on the left and any slices on the right must not overlap.
 The vector assignment operators are evaluated right to left, and the other binary operators are evaluated left to right.
 All operands are evaluated exactly once, even if the array slice has zero elements in it.